awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-registry-creds-up.md

 Required: No

 kms\_key\_id
-Specifies the ARN, Key ID, or alias of the AWS KMS customer master key \(CMK\) to be used to encrypt the secret\.
+Specifies the ARN, Key ID, or alias of the AWS KMS key \(KMS key\) to be used to encrypt the secret\.
 For more information, see [CreateSecret](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_CreateSecret.html)\.
 Required: No

 container\_names